 Employers and/or funders of researchers should ensure that researchers enjoy fair and attractive conditions of funding and/or salaries with adequate and equitable social security provisions (including sickness and parental benefits, pension rights and unemployment benefits) in accordance with existing national legislation and with national or sectoral collective bargaining agreements.
-This must include researchers at all career stages including early-stage researchers, commensurate with their legal status, performance, and level of qualifications and/or responsibilities.
+This must include researchers at all career stages including early-stage researchers, commensurate with their legal status, performance and level of qualifications and/or responsibilities.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Consolidation Act on an Employer's Obligation to Inform Employees of the Conditions Applicable to the Employment Relationship of Act on Fixed-termed employment of 28 May 2003.
-Act on Part time employment of 7 June 2001 and 10 June 2002.
-Danish Act on the Prohibition of Discrimination in the Labour Market of 16 The awareness and compliance of this legislationis continuously ensured by optimizing procedures, administrative workflows and organizational learning processes across faculties and departments.
-December 2008.
-See more at: https://bm.dk/media/7825/lov-om-forbud-mod-forskelsbehandling-eng.pdf .
+Relevant legislation Existing Institutional rules Actions required When/Who (permitting or impeding the implementation of this principle) and/or practices

+Consolidation Act on an Employer's Obligation to Inform Employees of the Conditions Applicable to the Employment Relationship of Act on Fixed-termed employment of 28 May 2003.
+The awareness and compliance of this legislation is continuously ensured by Act on Part time employment of 7 June 2001 and 10 June 2002.
+Danish Act on the Prohibition of Discrimination in the Labour Market of 16 December 2008. optimizing procedures, administrative work-flows and organizational learning processes across faculties Etc. See more at http://bm.dk/da/Love%20og%20Regler/Gaeldende%20love%20og%20regler/Arbejdsret.aspx# and departments.